JJG1488/seo-basics.github.io/README.md

 ## Challenges

-There were parts in the html of this website that had lots of similar lines that had to be consolidated.
-Also, this html is without any styling tags.
+There were parts in the HTML of this website that had lots of similar lines that had to be consolidated.
+Also, this HTML is without any styling tags.
 All of the styling and positioning tags were placed in the CSS file.

 ---

 ## Reasoning

-This project was built as a means to show competence in website accesibility with HTML semantics.
+This project was built as a means to show competence in Website Accesibility with HTML semantics.

 ---

 ## Solution

 If websites are not up to date with accessibility, then there could be lawsuits brought about.
 Not practicing Web Accessibility could result in a challenge under Title III of the ADA.
 Title III of the ADA does not support public accomodations that discriminate against someone on the basis of a disability.
+To avoid consequences, work with a developer that displays Web Accessibiity compliance.
 [Click Here For More Information] (<http://www.adatitleiii.com/2016/02> lack-of-website-accessibility-regulations-is-no-bar-to-suit-another-judge-affirms/)

 ---